Robert Fitzgerald, AM

 Patricia Faulkner AO has enjoyed a career that has spanned the most senior levels of the public, private, and community sectors.
 She currently serves on a number of Boards, including Chair of Jesuit Social Services, Deputy Chair of Catholic Professional Standards Ltd., Director/Trustee of a major superannuation fund and Chair of an advisory committee to the CEO of the Commonwealth Bank.
 She is Chair of the Melbourne Academic Centre for Health Council, and board member of the Melbourne Theatre Company.
 Her board appointments have covered a range of industries including, medical research, telecommunications, the arts, superannuation, banking, government administration, health, and welfare services.
 In 2015/16, she served as a Royal Commissioner enquiring into family violence in Victoria.
 She also served as the Secretary, Department of Human Services in Victoria.

-Patricia Faulkner AO is a member of the Audit, Finance and Risk Committee.
+Member of the Audit, Finance and Risk Committee.

 Christine Grima is a Partner at Newgate Communications with more than 25 years of experience working in stakeholder, community and government engagement, and strategic communications for major projects and reforms.
 In recent years, Christine has specialised as a strategic communications advisor for NSW government agencies and private companies delivering high-profile projects, where she has helped clients achieve social license and managed reputational risks under community, media and stakeholder scrutiny.
 Christine is on the Board of Regional Opportunities Australia, a not-for-profit organisation which seeks to connect migrants and refugees with employment opportunities.